 O’Briens are pretty lucky – they are descended from one of the greatest and most famous Irish kings.

-The name O’Brien, also spelled O'Bryan or O'Brian, translates to Ó Briain in Gaelic, which means "of Brian.”
+The name O’Brien, also spelled O'Bryan or O'Brian, translates to Ó Briain in Irish, which means "of Brian.”

-The name indicates descendance from Brian Boru, the celebrated High King of Ireland.
+The name indicates the family is descendants of Brian Boru, the celebrated High King of Ireland.
 This gives O’Briens leave to call themselves “high” and “noble.”

 Most O’Briens can be found in counties Clare, Limerick, Tipperary and Waterford.